6.10. Secure Internal Communication#

 Configure the cluster to communicate using the fully qualified domain name (fqdn) of the cluster nodes.
 This can be done in either of the following ways:

 It is also possible to specify each node’s fully-qualified hostname manually.
-This will be different for every host.
+This is different for every host.
 Hosts should be in the same domain to make it easy to create the correct SSL/TLS certificates. e.g.:

 keytool -genkeypair -alias example.com -keyalg RSA -keystore keystore.jks Enter keystore password: Re-enter new password: What is your first and last name?
 [Unknown]: *.example.com What is the name of your organizational unit?
 [Unknown]: What is the name of your organization?
 [Unknown]: What is the name of your City or Locality?
 [Unknown]: What is the name of your State or Province?
 [Unknown]: What is the two-letter country code for this unit?
 [Unknown]: Is CN=*.example.com, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown correct? [no]: yes Enter key password for <presto> (RETURN if same as keystore password):